 In addition to the donation, applicants are required to invest in approved real estate projects in the country.
 Depending on where the selected projects are, applicants will have the choice of the following investment levels:

-The program will start accepting applications on October 1, 2018.
+The program will start accepting applications shortly.
 As demand for Montenegro is considerable, only the first 100 pre-enrolment requests will get guaranteed places within the quota of 2,000 applications.
 Remainder of quota will be on first come, first serve basis.
 Program will close as soon as the quota has been reached.

 Updated yearly, the Arton Index is an overall assessment and comparative benchmark of the country and its investment program.